[Guest Post: Marcy Alstott is a managing director with On Tap Consulting and an operations and supply chain consultant with…

 Sales channels & technology

-- What sales platform are you using?
+- What ecommerce platforms are you using?

 It should streamline the process so that as soon as an order is placed it can automatically be sent to you or your fulfillment provider to then be picked, packed and shipped as quickly as possible.

 Ensuring that your fulfillment service and operation has the right inventory management software is also important.
 You should be able to see your available inventory across locations and have a safeguard in place to avoid stockouts.
+This is an important factor in quality control when it comes to your fulfillment operations.

 In general, sellers need to be able to implement technology that connects purchasing and manufacturing operations with product demand, which enables you to make more informed decisions.